mydobie/skipMenu/README.md

 # Developing

 If you want to modify how the menu works, the following section describes how to setup the development tools.
-Note, pull requests are welcome.
+Pull requests are always welcome.

 ## Get me started: